hitoshi-watase/sercrod/docs/reference/directives/case-break.md

 Within the host element that has `*switch` or `n-switch`:

-1. Nablla evaluates the switch expression once:
+1. Sercrod evaluates the switch expression once:

    - It reads the attribute value from `*switch` or `n-switch`.
    - It evaluates that expression and stores the result as the switch value.
    - The value is then exposed to children as `$switch`.

-2. Nablla iterates over child elements in DOM order.
+2. Sercrod iterates over child elements in DOM order.

 3. For each child:

    - If it does not have `*case`, `n-case`, `*case.break`, `n-case.break`, `*default`, or `n-default`, it is ignored by the switch logic and never rendered by this `*switch`.
    - If no branch has started yet:
      - `*case` / `n-case` / `*case.break` / `n-case.break`:
-       - Nablla evaluates the case expression and compares it to the switch value.
+       - Sercrod evaluates the case expression and compares it to the switch value.
        - If it matches, rendering starts from this branch.
      - `*default` / `n-default`:
        - If no earlier branch has matched, rendering starts from this default.

 4. Once a starting branch is chosen (including `*case.break`):

-   - Nablla clones that branch, removes control attributes, and renders it with the augmented child scope (including `$switch`).
+   - Sercrod clones that branch, removes control attributes, and renders it with the augmented child scope (including `$switch`).
    - It then continues in fallthrough mode (see below) unless a break is detected.